 Also See Identification of Special Educational Needs at question 2.

 In preparing for transfer between primary school (Key Stage2) to St Bede’s Catholic College (Key Stage 3) there are meetings at the primary school to which the SENDCo is invited, particularly where it is felt that the child may find transition difficult.
-Specific visits to St Bede’s Catholic College can be arranged with the college by contacting Miss Hanley the SENDCo.
+Specific visits to St Bede’s Catholic College can be arranged with the college by contacting Miss Simpson the SENDCo.

 In moving between phases of education including from one academic year to the next there are sometimes trigger points for stress or anxiety; these can be planned for and supported through the meeting cycle.